cypress-io/cypress-documentation/content/api/commands/origin.md

 ### Navigating to secondary origin with cy.visit

-When navigating to a secondary origin using `cy.visit()`, it is essential to trigger the navigation **after** entering the origin callback, otherwise a cross-origin error will be thrown.
+When navigating to a secondary origin using `cy.visit()`, you can either navigate prior to or after the `cy.origin` block.
+Errors are no longer thrown on cross-origin navigation, but instead when commands interact with a cross-origin page.

 ```js
 // Do things in primary origin...